 - Partially averted with the fawns in Bambi as they have long, ungainly legs like real fawns, but round heads and high foreheads like human babies.

 - The calves and lambs in the Mickey and the Beanstalk of Fun and Fancy Free have long, ungainly legs like real calves and lambs.
-In fact, many other classic Disney works that show calves and lambs show them with the correct leg proportions.
+In fact, many other classic Disney works that show calves, lambs, and fawns show them with the correct leg proportions.

-- Minecraft features calves (baby cows) with large heads and stubby legs.
+- Calves (baby cows) with large heads and stubby legs.
 However, the foals (baby horses) have long legs, like real foals.

-- Harvest Moon usually plays this straight, as the babies are usually stubby mini versions of their mother.
+- Story of Seasons usually plays this straight, as the babies are typically stubby mini versions of their mother.
 Harvest Moon: A Wonderful Life averts it by having realistically proportioned animals.